karineek/AccelerQ/README.md

 Read this carefully. **For the artifact evaluation:** Please go to [section 2.6](https://github.com/karineek/AccelerQ/blob/main/README.md#26-kick-the-tires) in this document to start.
 You can then later read this whole document when checking reproducibility.
 The commands for functionality will be marked (what you actually need to run).
 Note that this is artifact for quantum code optimisation, which likely takes months to run on a laptop.
 We, therefore, created a shorter version fit for a laptop.
 However, we gave the full details to run and develop further this platform if you have access to a GPU or a strong server.
 We mark these here with the label **fit for a laptop**.
 For example: [Phase 1 - Data Augmentation](https://github.com/karineek/AccelerQ/blob/main/README.md#partial-evaluation-fit-for-a-laptop).

+The rest of this documentation goes beyond simply making the code **fit for a laptop**.
+Its purpose is to encourage writing code for quantum computing and to help other researchers get started more easily.

 ## 1. Project Overview